GandhiNN/gandhinn.github.io/_drafts/2025-08-18-effective-memory-allocation-a-case-study-using-aws-sdk-for-rust.md

 toc_label: "Table of Contents"
 ---
 # Overview
-I was developing an audit tool to programmatically retrieve all the IAM access key roles attributes e.g. users owning the key pairs, active/inactive status of the keys, creation date, and last used date.
+I was building an audit tool designed to programmatically retrieve key attributes related to IAM access keys.
+This includes identifying the users associated with each key pair, determining whether the keys are active or inactive, and capturing metadata such as creation dates and last used timestamps.
+The goal was to streamline visibility into access key usage across the environment.

 # Using `clone()` Everywhere
-Let's say that we want to retrieve all IAM users configured in our AWS tenant.
-We will start by defining a new type to store the information:
+I was starting by defining a new type to store the required information:

 {% highlight rust %}
 use serde::Serialize;